jcpeters1/100_days_of_code/README.md

 * Explore and become familiar with Power BI and Looker.

 Other considerations: I'll be comepleting this challenge during the holidays so my wife asked me if I'm really going to be coding on Thanksgiving and Christmas Day.
 My answer is yes.
 That'll likely be a minimum day and I understand the balance of working, parenting and other aspects of life.
 While I don't plan on missing any days - life comes up and I'll be following the original creator.
 No more than 1 day every two weeks and those days get tacked on to the end.
 Since I work later in the day my plan is to code minimum 6-7am each day before the kiddo wakes up.

+## Day 1
+To get started I downloaded an election dataset from Kaggle to play around with.
+As I was looking at the data I was surprised with how many different people got presidential votes.
+We usually hear about the top two (mayyyybbbee three) and that's that.
+I started to look at how many counties they were on the ballot and how many votes they recieved.
+Mind definitely got working on how we could use data to make minority candidates more visible.

+In terms of coding - oh my goodness I'm rusty.
+It was almost embarassing the thought that went into very basic things.
+All the more reason that I wanted to do this.
+Things that I would fly through in a minute or two required me sitting back and thinking about what I wanted to do and even looking back at my old work where I did the same thing.
+By the end I did feel it coming back and my mind was getting in the groove.
+I'm looking forward to seeing how different this is in 10 days and even at 30.